-- Wash your hands often and thoroughly with water and soap. - If you cannot wash your hands, use a hand sanitiser. - Cover your mouth and nose when you cough or sneeze.
-Use a tissue or your sleeve or bent elbow.
-Do not cover your mouth and nose with your hand when you cough or sneeze.
+- Wash your hands thoroughly with soap and water often. - If you can't wash your hands, use a hand sanitizer. - Cover your mouth when you cough or sneeze.
+Use a handkerchief or a sleeve, for example.
+Don't cough or sneeze into the palm of your hand.